+THE OFFERING

+ADSs offered by us

+10,500,000 ADSs, representing 10,500,000 ordinary shares.

+Ordinary shares to be outstanding immediately after this offering allotment option

+45,813,760 ordinary shares.

+Over-

-THE OFFERING ADSs, representing ordinary shares. ordinary shares.
-We have granted the underwriters the right to purchase up to an additional over-allotments, if any, in connection with the offering.
-Each ADS will represent one ordinary share, nominal value DKK per share.
-You will have the rights of an ADS holder as provided in the depositary and holders and beneficial owners of ADSs from time to time.
+We have granted the underwriters the right to purchase up to an additional 1,575,000 ADSs from us within 30 days of the date of this Prospectus, to cover over-allotments, if any, in connection with the offering.

+American Depositary Shares Each ADS will represent one ordinary share, nominal value DKK 0.10 per share.
+You will have the rights of an ADS holder as provided in the deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time.
 To better understand the terms of the ADSs, you should carefully read the section in this Prospectus entitled "Description of American Depositary Shares."
 We also encourage you to read the deposit agreement, which is filed as an exhibit to the registration statement that includes this Prospectus.

+Depositary The Bank of New York Mellon

+Share Loan

-The Bank of New York Mellon To facilitate the orderly closing of this offering of ADSs, the shares underlying the ADSs immediately prior to and concurrent with the consummation of the offering and the time of delivery of the ADSs will be shares (referred to as the Borrowed Shares) loaned by Nordic Biotech Opportunity Fund K/S the Company under the terms of a Stock Lending Agreement.
-In connection with the consummation of the offering and at or promptly after the delivery of the ADSs, newly issued ordinary shares of equal number of the Company will be exchanged for the Borrowed Shares held by the Depositary of the American Depositary Receipt Program and the Borrowed Shares underlying the ADSs will be returned to Nordic Biotech Opportunity Fund K/S. See "Related Party Transactions-Stock Lending Agreement".
-We estimate that the net proceeds to us from the offering will be approximately \$, or approximately \$ million if the underwriters' over- allotment option is exercised in full, based on an assumed initial public offering price of \$ per ADS, the midpoint of the price range set forth on the cover page of this Prospectus after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-W currently expect that we will use the net proceeds from this offering, together with a bridge financing providing for the availability to us of €8.4 million we entered into on May 30, 2014 with NB FP Investment II K/S, a bridge financing providing for the availability to us of \$10.0 million we entered into on August 6, 2014 with BVF Forward Pharma L.P. (an affiliate of
+To facilitate the orderly closing of this offering of ADSs, the shares underlying the ADSs immediately prior to and concurrent with the consummation of the offering and the time of delivery of the ADSs will be shares (referred to as the Borrowed Shares) loaned by Nordic Biotech Opportunity Fund K/S the Company under the terms of a Stock Lending Agreement.
+In connection with the consummation of the offering and at or promptly after the deliver of the ADSs, newly issued ordinary shares of equal number of the Company will be exchanged for the Borrowed Shares held by the Depositary of the American Depositary Receipt Program and the Borrowed Shares underlying the ADSs will be returned to Nordic Biotech Opportunity Fund K/S. See "Related Party Transactions-Stock Lending Agreement".

+Use of proceeds

+We estimate that the net proceeds to us from the offering will be approximately \$198.8 million, or approximately \$229.6 million if the underwriters' over-allotment option is exercised in full, based on the initial public offering price of \$21.00 per ADS, after deducting estimated underwriting discount and commissions and estimated offering expenses payable by us.
+We currently expect that we will use the net proceeds from this offering, together witl a fully drawn down €8.4 million principal amount bridge financing we entered into on May 30, 2014 with NB FP Investment II K/S, a fully drawn dow \$10 million principal amount bridge financing we entered into on August 6, 2014 with BVF Forward Pharma L.P. (an affiliate of BVF Partners LP, which is itself affiliated with certain of our principal shareholders), and our cash and cash equivalents on hand, as follows: